 Retting, R.A.; Ferguson, S.A.; and Farmer, C.M.
 2008.
 Reducing red light running through longer yellow signal timing and red light camera enforcement: results of a field investigation.
 Accident Analysis and Prevention 40:327-33.

 If someone could provide a link to the statistics that cite a 70% reduction with yellow light timing alone that would be great.
+Thank you.

 The most fine grained statistics available from ConnDot is a category called Violating Traffic Control.
 It is not broken down any further to indicate what the violation is.
 Thus we presently have no way of knowing how many of the accidents were caused by running red lights as opposed violating other traffic control.